MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Return value

-An iterator that starts with the first element in the span.
+An iterator pointing at the first element in the span.

 ### Example